JustLateNightAI/Lofi-Lora-Data-Prep/README.md

 # Lofi Lora Data Prep

 A cross-platform Electron app for curating LoRA training datasets.
+Built for Linux and Windows, God help you if your on Mac

 ## Features
 - Input/output folder selection